tsadarsh/switter/index.md

 ```

 ## About piping
-To redirect output from one command/process as input to next command/process is done by seperating the commands/processes by `|`.
-This vertical bar is pipe.
+To redirect output from one command/process as input to the next command/process is done by separating the commands/processes by `|`.
+This vertical bar is the **pipe**.

 We can pipe echo to cut to get the same output as before:
 ```bash